Guides

 What IBAN Validation Can and Cannot Check

-Understand which IBAN format checks are useful and why they still cannot verify a real bank account or recipient.
+Understand which IBAN format checks are useful and why they still cannot confirm a real bank account or recipient.

 Useful for

-People reviewing payment forms, invoices, vendor records, and software validation results before using real payment details.
+People reviewing payment forms, invoices, vendor records, and software format-check results before using real payment details.

 Read guide